-And all of this should be done because love and respect for the Lord… not necessarily because we feel it.
+And all of this should be done because we love and respect the Lord… not necessarily because we feel it.
 (Because clearly, in August, I am NOT feeling it.)

 Now, I think the word submit has really gotten a bad wrap.
 Some women get a little bristled when they hear Paul specifically tell the wives to submit to their husbands.
 But the good news is, he’s telling ALL of us to submit to one another as well as to Christ.